Asha-ai/serialization-and-deserialization/README.md

 The dill package extends the functionality of pickle by enabling the serialization of a much larger set of Python objects.

+# Deep larning models serialization and deserialization
+pima_indian_diabets.csv used for demonstrating deep learning models using YAML and .h5  serializing deserializing models